TheOtherDavid/mass-shooting-alert/README.md

 # gun-violence-alert
-Controlling my house lighting with the power of American gun culture.
+Controlling my house's lighting with the power of American gun culture.